GanjuV/pdf-viewer-download/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## PDF Viewer

+Using third party liberary `ng2-pdf-viewer` to view the files.

+## File save

+Using `file-saver` third party liberary to save the files.